 Fellows who join early on will get the chance to begin interacting with other Fellows right away.
-They’re also able to immediately start connecting with our Team and start preparing for the Match process where they’ll find their jobs.
+They’re also able to immediately start connecting with our Team and start preparing for the Match process through which they’ll find their jobs.

 If I'm accepted, can I get an extension or deferral?

-Due to the competitive nature of the Fellowship, we typically don’t offer extensions or deferrals.
+Due to the selective nature of the Fellowship, we typically don’t offer deferrals.

 If I'm rejected, can I reapply at another deadline?